pingcap/docs/reference/tools/tiup/manage-component.md

 ---
-title: Use TiUP to Manage Components
+title: Manage TiUP Components with TiUP Commands
 summary: Learn how to manage components using TiUP.
 category: tools
 ---

-# Use TiUP to Manage Components
+# Manage TiUP Components with TiUP Commands

-You can use the following TiUP sub-commands to manage components:
+You can use the following TiUP commands to manage components in the TiUP ecosystem:

 - list: Queries the component list.
 By using this sub-command, you can see all the optional components to install and all the optional versions of each component.
 - install: Installs the specific version of a component.